RubenSmit/wireless-communication/docs/index.md

-# Wireless Communication
+# Introduction

-**Willem Dekker & Ruben Smit**

-Documentation of all assignments for the Wireless Communication course of the IOT specialization for HBO-ICT Software Engineering.

-## Assignments

-All answers to the questions can be found in [nrf24-documentation](https://rubensmit.github.io/wireless-communication/nrf24-documentation).

-## Project

-Our project proposal can be found in [proposal](https://rubensmit.github.io/wireless-communication/proposal) and the final documentation in [system-documentation](https://rubensmit.github.io/wireless-communication/system-documentation).
+This document describes the answers and results of assignments for the Wireless Communication course of HBO-ICT as carried out by Willem Dekker and Ruben Smit.
+Firstly a higher level radio application using Bluetooth Low Energy enabling communication between three different devices is documented.
+Secondly all assingments about the low level NRF24L01+ radio are documented including the Led, Packet Error Rate and Throughput test apps.
+Finally our preformed research is documented.